Harduf: History

+In 2002 Sha'ar LaAdam was founded in the adjacent forest, which also belongs to Harduf.
+This community is dedicated to improving and maintaining relations between Jews from the kibbutz and Arabs from the surrounding villages.

-In 2007, Harduf cut off its local sewage from the national system, in order to cleanse the waste matter so it can be used for watering stalks and trees.
+In 2007 Harduf cut off its local sewage from the national system, in order to cleanse the waste matter so it can be used for watering stalks and trees.
 The members plan to set up an ecological park on recycled water.